gmarkall/nbep-7/README.md

 ### Plugin Base Classes

-An external memory management plugin is implemented by inheriting from the `BaseCUDAMemoryManager` class, and registering the memory manager with Numba prior to the execution of any CUDA operations.
-The `BaseCUDAMemoryManager` class is defined as:
+An EMM plugin is implemented by inheriting from the `BaseCUDAMemoryManager` class, which is defined as:

 ```python
 class BaseCUDAMemoryManager(object, metaclass=ABCMeta):